 Our infection control process includes an electrostatic application of Vital Oxide in workspaces, both broad-based and localized, to minimize the risk of exposure to your employees.
 We also have implemented the following actions:

-- We have increased the frequency with which we sanitize our own offices.
+- We have increased the frequency with which we disinfect our own offices.

-- Team members who exhibit flu-like symptoms are asked to leave the office and not return without clearance from a doctor.
+- Team members who exhibit flu-like symptoms are asked to leave the office and not return unless they meet CDC recommended guidelines for returning to work.

 Below is a recap of the CDC’s publication on preventing the spread of coronavirus, which we also encourage our team members to follow.